 Our water pipes froze and it was miserable overall… so you can never really know!

 Generally, yes, Romania has plenty of snow during the winter (December to February), in the mountain resorts and cities.
-The higher the altitude, the more and longer lasting snow we get.
+The higher the altitude, the more and longer-lasting the snow we get.
 Resorts usually have snow until the end of March, sometimes mid-April too.

 When I was a kid – many years ago – there was always heavy snow during the winter and we built huge snow forts and had a lot of fun with it as it lasted the entire winter.